Paigham-e-Pakistan, A Comprehensive Doctrine To Promote Interfaith Harmony: Aftab Durrani - UrduPoint

 Paigham-e-Pakistan, A Comprehensive Doctrine To Promote Interfaith Harmony: Aftab Durrani

-Secretary Religious Affairs Dr Aftab Akbar Durrani on Wednesday said Paigham-e-Pakistan was a comprehensive doctrine that was signed by 7,000 Pakistani religious scholars along with Imam-e-Kaba and Mufti-e-Azam of Turkiye, Egypt, and Indonesia

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jan, 2023 ) :Secretary Religious Affairs Dr Aftab Akbar Durrani on Wednesday said Paigham-e-Pakistan was a comprehensive doctrine that was signed by 7,000 Pakistani religious scholars along with Imam-e-Kaba and Mufti-e-Azam of Turkiye, Egypt, and Indonesia.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) :Secretary Religious Affairs Dr Aftab Akbar Durrani said Paigham-e-Pakistan was a comprehensive doctrine that was signed by 7,000 Pakistani religious scholars along with Imam-e-Kaba and Mufti-e-Azam of Turkiye, Egypt, and Indonesia.

-He, in an exclusive talk with APP, said the Ministry of Religious Affairs and Interfaith Harmony was proud of the preparation of Paigham-e-Pakistan and it would use all available resources for its promotion to yield positive results in the society.
+In an exclusive talk with APP, he said the Ministry of Religious Affairs and Interfaith Harmony was proud of the preparation of Paigham-e-Pakistan and it would use all available resources for its promotion to yield positive results in the society.

 Aftab Durrani said the unified national narrative of Paigham-e-Pakistan was becoming a great source of creating a peaceful coexistence, tolerant and moderate Islamic society.
 He said it rejected all forms of terrorism, bigotry, hatred and intolerance.